-- Celebrate – Share the impact of your drive to let participants know that every $1 helped!
-Each year in March Second Harvest hosts an Annual Awards Dinner to recognize those groups and individuals who have made a difference in our community.
-It is a great opportunity to celebrate together the efforts of everyone who donated their time and talents to make good things happen!
-Food Bank Fact: $1 provides 4 meals!
+5.CELEBRATE – Share the impact of your drive to let participants know that every $1 helped!
+Each year in March, Second Harvest hosts an Annual Awards Dinner to recognize those groups and individuals who have made a difference in our community.
+It is a great opportunity to celebrate the efforts of everyone who donated their time and talents to make a difference.

-Selecting dates: First, decide on dates for your food drive.
-Food drives can run as little as two hours or for up to two months.
+Selecting dates: Food drives can run as little as two hours or up to two months.
 Some donors even collect food and money year round.
 The average drive is usually about two to three weeks.

 Setting Goals: Setting a goal is a good way to motivate your donors and it provides a sense of accomplishment at the end of your drive.
 For every 1.25 pounds of food you collect, you will be credited one meal.For every dollar you raise, you will be credited four meals.
 Another great way to motivate participants is to set a goal per student/employee.
 Then multiply that by the number participants to determine your final goal.
 There is an award presented at our Annual Dinner for the most meals per student/employee.

-Determining how many barrels you will need: Determine how many barrels to order.
-One barrel holds an average of 125 pounds of food.
-A good way to estimate the number of barrels you need is by dividing your goal by 125.
-This will tell you how many barrels would be needed to hold the amount of pounds you are trying to collect.
-(If it is anticipated that donors will contribute financially, fewer barrels may be needed)
+Determining how many barrels you will need: One barrel holds an average of 125 pounds of food.
+If you will be collecting food, a good way to estimate the number of barrels you will need is by dividing your goal by 125.
+If you anticipate that more donors will contribute financially, fewer barrels may be needed.

-Scheduling delivery and pick-up: Once you have planned your drive, you should contact Second Harvest Food Bank to arrange for delivery of barrels, donation envelopes, bags and other supplies you may need to conduct your drive.
-Second Harvest Food Bank can deliver supplies Monday- Friday 8-3pm if your drive falls on a weekend the barrels and supplies will be delivered the Friday before and picked up the following Monday.
+Scheduling delivery and pick-up: Once you have planned your drive you should contact Second Harvest to arrange for delivery of barrels, donation envelopes, bags and other supplies you may need to conduct your drive.
+Second Harvest can deliver supplies Monday- Friday, 8-3pm.
+If your drive falls on a weekend, the barrels and supplies will be delivered the Friday before and picked up the following Monday.
 Please include any special instructions (business hours, gate codes, department, suite number, etc…).
-All changes to pick ups or deliveries must be made 48 hours prior to scheduled pick up or delivery date.
+All changes to pick ups or deliveries must be made 48 hours prior to the scheduled pick up or delivery date.

 When is the best time to host a drive?
 Today!
 Register to host a drive today to build camaraderie within your organization, rally your friends through meaningful action, and connect with your community.